Create a retro red and blue 3d analyph text effect in Photoshop

 Step 4: Close the Layer Style dialog box

-When you're done, click OK to close the Layer Style dialog box:
+Click OK to close the Layer Style dialog box.

 Closing the Layer Style dialog box in Photoshop